msh-contrib/xeon/readme.md

 #bash-require
 > #### module loader for bash scripts with node `require("module")` style

+## about
+`bash-require` tiny node.js based tool

+that simplify creation of modular and reusable bash scripts,

+large or small, for personal usage or sysadmin tasks

 ## install
-Install node first then with npm do
+install node first then with npm do

 > npm i -g bash-require

 **note** *it may require sudo mode to install global node package*

-Check availability with `br --help`
+check availability with `br --help`

-If you see help message you are good to go
+if you see help message you are good to go

 ## example
 create module